corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/optimizing.md

 For a machine with *n* cores, this will create up to *3*n* Corda threads.
 On top of that, the messaging system (Artemis and Netty) will create their own messaging handling thread infrastructure.
 On a server machine with many processor cores, this can lead to over a 100 threads sharing 512 megabyte of memory - this leaves the threads fighting for resources, and memory contention and very poor performance will be the result.

-In Corda: Enterprise Edition , these properties can be controlled via the node configuration.
+In Corda Enterprise, these properties can be controlled via the node configuration.
 It is recommended to keep a diary of changes during the tweaking of any parameters, or ideally have the node configuration under version control so it is easy to go back and check settings for previous results.

 ## Adjusting the memory